 On September 19, 2017, Allied and its partner, RioCan, announced that they had finalized plans that would allow the co-owners to improve the return on the development of King Portland Centre.
 The co-owners had originally intended to develop the residential portion of the project as rental apartments and then decided to sell the residential portion as condominium units, totaling 132 units.
-As of December 31, 2019, all units have been occupied.
+As of December 31, 2019, all units were occupied and as of June 30, 2020, ownership has transferred to the occupants of all units.

 On November 30, 2018, Allied entered into a joint arrangement with Westbank to develop KING Toronto.
-KING Toronto is a mixed-use property comprised of office, retail, and residential uses.
-As part of the arrangement, Allied sold a 50% undivided interest to Westbank.
+KING Toronto is a mixed-use property comprised of office, retail and residential uses.
+As part of the arrangement Allied sold a 50% undivided interest to Westbank.
 The residential component will be developed and sold as condominium units, totaling 440 units.
 Management expects the condominium sales to close in 2023.